Reference

 elements

-a flatted view of all the elements rearranged canonically.
-A.elements()[0] → A[0][0], A.elements()[1] → A[0][1], etc. The type of the result is not a subarray but a special kind of range.
-Takes no argument.
+a flatted random-access view of all the elements rearranged canonically.
+A.elements()[0] → A[0][0], A.elements()[1] → A[0][1], etc. The type of the result is not a subarray but a special kind of random-access range.
+Takes no arguments.

 rotated/unrotated